LUGGPublic/CG_Labs/README.rst

 * tinyfiledialogs_: to display dialogue windows to the user, in case of errors for example.

-The project contains the needed files for GLAD, and it will download assimp, Dear ImGui, GLM, GLFW, stb and tinyfiledialogs if they are not found on your computer, so you only need to make sure that CMake and Git are installed on your computer.
+The project contains the needed files for GLAD and Dear ImGui, and it will download assimp, GLM, GLFW, stb and tinyfiledialogs if they are not found on your computer, so you only need to make sure that CMake and Git are installed on your computer.

 An OpenGL 4.1 context is created by the project; if your hardware or its driver does not support OpenGL 4.1, you should use the `OpenGL 3.3`_ branch instead